Quick Facts about Incontinence

-While these measures often help to reduce the frequency and intensity of incontinent episodes, they are unable to treat the root of the problem, which in many cases is hormonal imbalance.
+While these measures often help to reduce the frequency and intensity of incontinence episodes, they are unable to treat the root of the problem, which, in many cases, is hormonal imbalance.
 However, there are several natural treatments that can treat the hormonal causes of incontinence.
 Continue reading to discover approaches to treatments for incontinence.

 Three Approaches to Treat Incontinence

 Three levels of approaches can be considered for treating incontinence.
 These are categorized as: (1) Lifestyle Changes, (2) Alternative Medicine, and (3) Pharmaceutical Options.